James is a partner at leading licensing solicitors, Poppleston Allen with offices in Nottingham and London.

 Bill is one of the founder member Guild of Master Victualler and was the Parliamentary Representative of that body for many years and also a Fellow of the BII.

-Bill has been long and established history as a working licensee since 1970 and continues to this date to run a leasehold pub in Central London.
+Bill has a long established history as a working licensee since 1970 and ran a leasehold pub in Central London.

 Martin came into the industry straight from school at the age of 18 working for a wine and spirit company achieving a diploma from the Wine & Spirit Education trust, progressed through area management with John Smiths Brewery in the South Yorkshire area.
 Progressed through ranks continuing to do multi-site management, until i joined the Federation of Licensed Victuallers Associations 5 years ago in 2009 as Operations Director providing guidance to members on Employment law, rent reviews, L&T issues, Liaising with Government on all aspects of the licensed trade .
 At that time sat on the PIRRS board now the PGB.

 With a background in retailing, Nick was previously a manager of the Food Hall in Selfridges, Oxford Street, Nick took has been the Managing Director of Pleisure Ltd since the mid ’90’s.
 In his time he has been part of a team that has won several industry awards and also a personal outstanding contribution award in 2003.
 As a tenant himself and head of the growing Brighton & Hove Licensees Association, with members throughout the South East and national body.
 The Licensees Association he has 20 years of experience of dealing with leasehold and tenancy issues.

-Mike Clist is a Non Executive Director of the BII having been the Chief Executive Officer for the British Institute of Innkeeping in April 2016.
+Mike Clist is a Non Executive Director of the BII having been the Chief Executive Officer for the British Institute of Innkeeping from April 2016 until April 2020.
 The BII is the leading professional body representing individuals working across the licensed hospitality industry.
-Mike has over 38 years’ experience in the pub industry the majority of which has been spent in the Tenanted and Leased sectors.
-Before joining the BII he was he was the Operations Director for the Tenanted Division of Fuller, Smith & Turner, an independent, vertically integrated family brewer and pub retailer which operates over 360 pubs across south England.
+Mike has over 40 years’ experience in the pub industry the majority of which has been spent in the Tenanted and Leased sectors.
+Before joining the BII he was the Operations Director for the Tenanted Division of Fuller, Smith & Turner, an independent, vertically integrated family brewer and pub retailer.
 He was responsible for the Tenanted and Leased Division of over 200 pubs and was promoted to Director there in 2007.

 He is currently Property & Services Director.
-George is also a Fellow of BII and a Director of the Institute of Licensing.
+George is also a Fellow of BII.
 He is a Chartered Surveyor.

-Kate Nicholls is Chief Executive of the ALMR, the leading trade body representing pubs, bars and casual dining businesses.
+Kate Nicholls is Chief Executive of UK Hospitality, the leading trade body representing pubs, bars and casual dining businesses.
 She has worked with the Association since 1998, initially as an external consultant and subsequently with in-house responsibility for public affairs and communications since 2003.
 She was appointed Strategic Affairs Director in 2010, to the Board in 2013 and was appointed Chief Executive in September 2014.

 After gaining a degree in English and a post-graduate diploma in competition law, Kate worked as a researcher in the House of Commons and European Parliament before joining Whitbread as Government Relations Manager within the Strategic Affairs Department, advising the Board on political matters and M&A activity.
 Kate was Associate Director at one of the largest independent public affairs companies – heading up the Competition & Consumer Affairs Unit - before establishing her own strategic communications consultancy in 2000.